eMapR/LTOP_FTV/README.md

 #### 27 Download LTOP imagery (Moving Data)- optional if you're working with assets in the previous step.

-	0. Open terminal on Islay in a VNC
+	0) Open terminal on Islay in a VNC

-	1. Script location
+	1) Script location

 		./LTOP_Oregon/scripts/GEEjs/

-	2. Activate conda environment “py35”
+	2) Activate conda environment “py35”

 		conda activate py35

-	3. Python script syntax
+	3) Python script syntax

 		python 00_get_chunks_from_gdrive.py <google drive folder name> <local directory>

-	4. Run script
+	4) Run script

 		python 00_get_chunks_from_gdrive.py LTOP_Oregon_image_withVertYrs_NBR /LTOP_Oregon/rasters/04_LTOP_Image_NBR/

-	5. Check data at download destination.
+	5) Check data at download destination.

 		./LTOP_Oregon/rasters/01_SNIC/

-#### 28 Use the LTOP breakpoints/vertices outputs to create fitted images using another image stack.
+#### 28 Use the LTOP breakpoints/vertices outputs to create fitted Landtrendr like outputs.
+This uses vertices from the LTOP process and the LT-fit algorithm.
+This step may become optional if the same images are used for the LTOP process and change detection.

 	1) script location
 		"/vol/v1/proj/LTOP_mekong/LTOP_FTV/scripts/GEEjs/06lt_TransferFTV.js"

-	2) Edit and review- you need to change:
-		-LTOP outputs (now inputs)
-		-imageCollection you want to use for fitting
-		-user params including the start year and band name
+	2) Edit and review user inputs.
+There are quite a few and they are described in detail at the top of the script.

 	3) run script

+	4) Run task to export a fitted array image to an asset.

+#### 29 Use the FTV outputs to create change detection maps using existing change map modules from the public LandTrendr.js scripts.
+This either takes the outputs of 28 above or the LTOP outputs need to be amended to create these images that mimic the regular LT outputs.

+	1) script location:
+		"/vol/v1/proj/LTOP_mekong/LTOP_FTV/scripts/GEEjs/07_Optimized_change_detection.js"

+	2) Edit and review the user inputs.
+These are outlined at the beginning of the script.

+	3) check that the outputs are correctly specified

-	4) run task? need to decide where that's going
+	4) run script

+	5) run task to export a change detection map